DevExpress/XAF-Blazor-Kubernetes-example/README.md

           - "443:443"
 ```

-Run the containers with the command:
+Use the following command to run containers :
 ```
 docker compose -f docker-compose.nginx.yml up
 ```